[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 The asbestos program at Texas Tech University consists of the following two separate entities:

 a.
-Asbestos Compliance Management Section - The asbestos compliance management section is in the EH&S Department.
+Asbestos Compliance Management Section – The Asbestos Compliance Management Section is under Operations Division Engineering Services (ODES).
 It is responsible for training, surveying, sampling, analysis, quality control, recordkeeping, and communication to other departments.

 b.
-Insulation/Abatement Shop - The insulation/abatement shop is in the Building Maintenance and Construction (BM&C) Section of Physical Plant.
+Insulation/Abatement Shop – The Insulation/Abatement Shop is in the Building Maintenance & Construction (BMC) Department of Operations Division.
 It is responsible for repair, encapsulation, abatement, transportation, and disposal.

 A successful program requires commitment at all levels of management.
 Program responsibilities are as follows: